joonho3020/ripple-ir/CRANELIFT_BACKEND.md

 ### 4. Understand the FIR format by reading the code

 FIR is simply a graph representation of a circuit.
-Nodes represents circuit elements such as registers, memory, wires, combinational operations (add, sub, etc) and muxes.
+Nodes represent circuit elements such as registers, memory, wires, combinational operators (add, sub, etc) and muxes.
 Edges represents connections between the elements.

 To visualize the FIR format, you can call the `.export` function on `FirIR` instance.
-This will produce a PDF of the FIR format so that you can look.
+This will produce a PDF containing the visualized version of the FIR format.

 The directory is organized like the following:

 ```
-/docs     : contains some documentation about this project
+docs/     : contains some documentation about this project
-/src
+src/
-  /common : contains some utility code
+  common/ : contains some utility code
-  /ir     : contains the IR representations and additional datastructures for bookeeping
+  ir/     : contains the IR representations and additional datastructures for bookkeeping
-  /passes : compiler passes on each representation.
+  passes/ : compiler passes on each representation.
 Can ignore the RIR format for now
 ```

 ### 5. Convert the FIR schema to an IR more suitable for building RTL simulations

 The FIR form has edges that represent aggregate wires.
-Aggregate wires contains multiple signals and signals can flow in different directions as well.
+Aggregate wires contain multiple signals and signals can flow in different directions as well.
 Also, the module hierarchy is currently preserved in FIR.
 In order to make the graph traversal easy, we would want to create separate edges for separate wires (i.e., flatten aggregate types) as well as flatten the module hierarchy.
 You can do this here [rusty-rtlsim](https://github.com/joonho3020/rusty-rtlsim).